Robust Model Checking with Imprecise Markov Reward Models: Introduction

-Despite their wide applicability, PCTL and its main extensions suffer of a significant limitation: the probabilities governing the model behaviour requires a sharp quantification.
-This might represent an issue in many real-case scenarios.
+Despite their wide applicability, PCTL and its extensions suffer from a significant limitation: the probabilities governing the model behaviour require a sharp quantification.
+This is a serious issue in many real-case scenarios.
 In computational biology, for instance, non-homogeneous processes are quite common \citep{MCBiologicalSystems2}.
 Similarly, ignorance about probabilities represents an important challenge for epistemic multi-agent systems.
-To overcome these limitations, different approaches have been proposed.
-Among these, \emph{parametric Markov chains} \citep{Parametric2004,ParametricCTMC}, for instance, model ignorance about probabilities treating model probabilities as parameters. \cite{Parametric2020} proposed instead a PCTL extension to represent inferences on parametric models and a MC procedure based on fraction-free Gaussian elimination whose real applicability, however, results to be NP-hard, hence limited to very small models.
-An alternative and more promising approach, especially from a computational point of view, might be offered by the imprecise probability theory \citep{walley1991} and, in particular, by the most recent works about imprecise Markovian processes.
+To overcome these limitations, different approaches have been proposed. \emph{Parametric Markov chains} \citep{Parametric2004,ParametricCTMC} model such ignorance by treating transition probabilities as parameters.
+The applicability of these models is however limited because of the computational complexity of the relative model-checking procedures, which is exponential with respect to the number of states of the model, even for the most advanced procedures based on fraction-free Gaussian elimination \citep{Parametric2020}.

-Following \citet{DeCooman2016}, these are Markov processes whose probabilistic measures are replaced by, so-called, credal sets, i.e. sets of distributions without any second-order information over them.
-This can be intended as a robust approach to the modelling of non-homogeneous Markov processes.
-In fact, although credal sets remain time-homogeneous, the actual values of the state-transition probabilities might vary over time, being only constrained to belong to the credal sets.
-This also offers a robust approach to the modelling of partial ignorance about those transition probabilities, thus providing a sensitivity analysis of the inferences in these models with respect to local variations of these parameters .

-\cite{Troffaes2013} presented IPCTL, the first proposal to extend PCTL and probabilistic MC to imprecise probabilities.
-On the logical side, they replace the standard PCTL probability operator with a new one bounded by an interval corresponding to the lower and upper bounds of probabilistic inferences in an imprecise Markov chain.
-On the semantic side, they introduce an upper transition operator to compute inferences and show how the relevant MC tasks can be solved in polynomial time.
+An alternative and less demanding approach is provided by the theory of \emph{imprecise probabilities} \citep{walley1991} and, in particular, by the most recent works on imprecise Markovian processes, which provide a robust approach to the modelling of non-homogeneous Markov processes, as well as to the modelling of partial ignorance about transition probabilities \citep[e.g.,][]{DeCooman2016}. \cite{Troffaes2013} have outlined the first attempt to extend the framework of probabilistic model checking to imprecise probability models.
+On the side of properties specification, they replace the standard PCTL probability operator with a new one weighted by an interval whose bounds correspond to the respective lower and upper bounds of probabilistic inferences in an imprecise Markov chain.
+On the semantic side, they prove that relevant model-checking tasks concerning probabilistic formulae can be reduced to well-known marginalization tasks in imprecise Markov chains.
+Finally, they provide specific algorithms that exploit marginalization to check whether a model satisfy a given imprecise probabilistic formula.